What to Expect During a Job Interview

 The Interview Phase: After the Questions

 The interviewer may ask questions for anywhere from half an hour to an hour or more.
-Afterwards, she will likely ask you if you have any questions for her.
+Afterward, she will likely ask you if you have any questions for her.
 This is your opportunity to ask questions about the company and/or the position itself.
 It also gives you another chance to sell yourself to the interviewer.
 Again, the interview is your chance to see if the job is a good fit for you, so feel comfortable asking questions.

 After the "questions" phase of the interview, the hiring manager may give you a tour of the office and even introduce you to other employees.
 A tour will provide you with an opportunity to meet your potential coworkers and assess the atmosphere of the office.